antinucleus/convert-svg-to-gcode/Readme.md

 4. Copy the SVG file you want to convert to `convert-svg-to-gcode/src/public` directory.
 If the file is not there, program will not work.

-5. There is `config.json` file at /src directory of the project and it includes fields below:
+5. There is `config.json` file at /src directory of the project.
+You can change the values for your needs.
+Config file fields listed below:

    - `svgFileName`: A file name which will be converted to gcode.
 File must be in public directory as described above.
 If it is not there, program will not work.
    - `initialCommand`: You can change initial command if it is neccessary or you can additional command to array.
    - `lineNumbering`: If it is true, line numbers will be added for each gcode command.
    - `sampleCount`: This value determines how curves will be smooth.
 Higher values provide smoothier curves but gcode generation takes longer time.
 If negative value is supplied, default value `30` will be taken.

+6. Install node_modules `npm install`

-6. Run this command `npm run start`
+7. Run this command `npm run start`

-7. If there is no error `output.gcode` file will be found at root directory.
+8. If there is no error `output.gcode` file will be found at root directory.

-8. You can test `output.gcode` file at [https://ncviewer.com/](ncviewer).
+9. You can test `output.gcode` file at [https://ncviewer.com/](ncviewer).

 ## NOTES